Skipped to content anchor

 #1.
 Establish a budget.

 A budget is the first step to better managing your funds.
-It helps you understand exactly where you’re spending your money (“I’m spending how much on takeout coffee??”), and identify where you could cut back.
+It helps you understand exactly where you’re spending your money (“I’m spending how much on takeout coffee?”), and identify where you could cut back.
 It also helps you prioritize and put aside money regularly for your most important goals.
-“One of the most important goals for many education members is their retirement”, says Michail.
-“Most of my clients retire well before age 65”, he says, “and they need their retirement funds to last longer.”
+“One of the most important goals for many education members is their retirement,” says Michail.
+“Most of my clients retire well before age 65,” he says, “and they need their retirement funds to last longer.”

-Educators Financial Group has a handy budget calculator to help you establish a budget.
+Try our handy budget calculator to help you establish a budget.

 #2.
 Set up an emergency fund.